-During this season, habits were formed, and experiences encountered that left many to say, “is it time for me to retire?
+During this season, habits were formed and experiences encountered that left many to question, “Is it time for me to retire?
 Do I have enough money to make this career change or maybe even retire early?”

-It was Anthony Klotz, an associate professor of management at Texas A&M, that was credited with naming the phenomenon the “Great Resignation.”
-Dr. Klotz was quoted in an interview saying, “During the pandemic, we really had the time and the motivation to sit back and say ‘do I like the trajectory of my life?
+It was Anthony Klotz, an associate professor of management at Texas A&M, who was credited with naming the phenomenon the “Great Resignation.”
+Dr. Klotz was quoted in an interview saying, “During the pandemic, we really had the time and the motivation to sit back and say, ‘Do I like the trajectory of my life?
 Am I pursuing a life that brings me well-being?’”

 Personally, as an advisor who has worked in the field of retirement planning for most of my career, the number of inquiries lately on this subject has been eye opening.
 As a firm, we have experienced a record number of individuals reaching out to us to say, “I am ready to stop working at my current employer and want to develop a plan of transition.”

 The transition they are generally referring to is full retirement, semi-retirement, or simply a new (and usually less demanding) career.
 Many of our clients who are executives have requested to revisit their plans and possibly leave the workforce earlier than anticipated.
 They are interested in taking advantage of the retirement benefits of their company and seeing if now is the time to exit and spend more time with family and on activities they enjoy.

 What may be the long-term effect of this season of retirement and transition?
 My response to many of these individuals is a request I made of them at the beginning of their planning stages: “Paint me a picture of what retirement looks like for you personally.”
 This statement and its response allow me, as their financial planner, to understand the expenses that may result from their decision to leave employment.